Wise-Badges/documentation/README.md

 5. When there will be lots of badges / assertions: it would be handy if users could search for badges / assertions or an easy way to navigate through them.
 6. Front-end now only shows last 50 assertions (per badge it shows 50, and when selecting "all" it also shows 50), this should make use of the pagination of the API.
 So there are "next" and "previous" buttons needed to go through the assertions.
 This can also be integrated with (5.), a search functionality and multiple pages.
 7. Right now we're struggling with Twitter: the account giving out the badges sometimes loses its rights to give notifications to recipients.
 Probably because we're sending out to many tweets.
 Trying to look for a solution for this problem is also very important.
+8. Global styles for frontend: defining our global colors, spacers, and so on to maintain consitency.

 # TEAM MEMBERS